fkr4eng/stafo/data/prompt01_template.md

             - explanation: complex number expressed expressed like in Python
 - explicitly defined entities:
     - examples: 'set', 'infinite', 'union'
-    - exmplanation: these entities will be defined below
+    - explanation: these entities will be defined below
 - applied operators
     - example 1: 'intersection'(\SX, \SY)
     - example 2: 'symmetric difference'(\SX, \SY)
-    - exmplanation: these operators will be defined below.
+    - explanation: these operators will be defined below.
 The syntax is: '<operator_name>'(<argument_list>)

 ----

 # Input Part 2: Remarks and Instructions

 - In your output only generate statements which correspond to one of the statement types of the above list (Input Part 1).
+- Please generate your output as markdown list.
+No heading, no delimiter.
 - If you think that a piece of information cannot be represented by one of the above statements, just generate a comment with explanations.
 - In the LaTeX source code (Input Part 3 and Input Part 5) you can ignore the following:
     - `\label{...}`